2153986731/the_secret_latitude/README.md

 D: The most common birth year among Club OS users (1990)

 E: The very first Club OS user has this number in their username.
-(3)

-F: The very first Club OS user was created on this date in January 2010.

-G: The percentage of Club OS users at Anytime Fitness that are female.
-(11)
+F: The percentage of Club OS users at Anytime Fitness that are female.

-H: The percentage of Club OS users at Orange Theory that are female.
-(63)
+G: The percentage of Club OS users at Orange Theory that are female.

-I: On December 5th, 2013, Aaron sent Loria an email.
+H: On December 5th, 2013, Aaron sent Loria an email.
 He wanted to what she ate over the past how many days?

-The latitude (L) is = [A,(D%(E+1)),B*I,CEILING((C-H)/G)*I]
+The latitude (L) is = [A,(D%(E+1)),B*H,CEILING((C-G)/F)*H]

 Text me ""+L if you figure out an answer, and I'll letcha know if it rings a bell.